fraserdominicdavid/geotech-pandas/docs/user-guide/introduction.rst

 - **Enhanced data analysis**

-  Leverage the comprehensive functionality of :external:mod:`pandas` to analyze and visualize geotechnical data effectively, enabling data-driven insights and decision-making.
+  Leverage the comprehensive functionality of Pandas to analyze and visualize geotechnical data effectively, enabling data-driven insights and decision-making.

 - **Improved productivity**